Repair or replace your washer or dryer?

 That does not mean the cheapest answer is always best.
 A lower repair bill on a worn-out machine can still be a poor value if another major part is likely to fail soon.
 On the other hand, a solid repair on a newer machine can buy several more reliable years.

-• Leaking from the tub or major internal seal area
+```- Leaking from the tub or major internal seal area

-• Repeated drain or spin failures
+- Repeated drain or spin failures

-• Severe bearing noise or basket play
+- Severe bearing noise or basket play

-• Control board issues combined with other age-related wear
+- Control board issues combined with other age-related wear

-• Multiple prior repairs on an already older machine
+- Multiple prior repairs on an already older machine

-• Drum support wear plus heating or control problems at the same time
+```- Drum support wear plus heating or control problems at the same time

-• Very long dry times even after airflow issues are addressed
+- Very long dry times even after airflow issues are addressed

-• Motor problems on an older dryer
+- Motor problems on an older dryer

-• Electrical burning smell or repeated safety shutoffs
+- Electrical burning smell or repeated safety shutoffs

-• Cabinet deterioration, drum damage, or chronic noise from several worn components
+- Cabinet deterioration, drum damage, or chronic noise from several worn components

 Before assuming the dryer is bad, remember that airflow matters.
 A restricted vent, crushed duct, or heavy lint buildup can make a dryer seem much worse than it actually is.
+If dry times are the main complaint, start with Why Is My Dryer Taking Too Long to Dry?, Why Is My Dryer Leaving Clothes Damp?, and LG Dryer D80 Error Code.

 If your washer is older, replacement can sometimes make more sense sooner than expected.
 Newer models are often designed to use less water and energy, which can help lower operating costs over time.

 That does not mean every older machine should be replaced immediately.
 It just means operating cost is part of the picture, especially for households doing frequent laundry every week.
+For dryers, energy performance is closely tied to vent airflow.
+A dryer with a clogged or crushed vent can waste time and energy even if the dryer itself is still in good shape.

 Sometimes the honest answer is, “This is worth fixing.”
 Other times the better answer is, “You may be better off putting this money toward replacement.”

-When to call Beacon
+```When to Call Beacon

 If your washer or dryer is making unusual noises, not heating, not spinning, leaking, stopping mid-cycle, or taking too long to finish a load, it may still be very repairable.
 A proper diagnosis helps you avoid replacing a machine too early or spending money on a repair that no longer makes sense.

-• Do not overload the washer or dryer.
+- Do not overload the washer or dryer.

-• Clean the lint screen every load.
+- Clean the dryer lint screen every load.

-• Keep the dryer vent path clean and unobstructed.
+- Keep the dryer vent path clean and unobstructed.

-• Use the right detergent and amount for the washer.
+- Use the right detergent and amount for the washer.

-• Address small noises or performance changes early.
+- Address small noises or performance changes early.

-• Level the machine so vibration does not create extra wear.
+- Level the machine so vibration does not create extra wear.

 Simple maintenance and earlier attention to small problems can often help a washer or dryer last longer.

-Content Update & Editorial Review
+```Content Update & Editorial Review

 This article was reviewed on April 5, 2026 by Chris and the Beacon team for accuracy and clarity.
-Learn more about our team at /authors.

-How many years should a washer usually last?
+```How many years should a washer usually last?

 A realistic range is often about 5 to 15 years, with many washers landing somewhere around 10 years depending on brand, usage, maintenance, and how heavily the machine is worked.